 In order to fulfil our mission statement and use '...Jesus Christ as our inspiration as we raise standards and aspirations for all our children,' we strive to provide a creative curriculum that allows all our children to grow in knowledge and faith, whilst developing their unique God-given talents.
 Class-teachers work together in Key Stage groups to plan a rich, diverse curriculum on a two-year rolling programme so that they can plan together and share good-practice; allowing our children to have the benefit of their shared knowledge and talents.

-Finally, If you would like to look at a subject area or topic in greater depth, please see the particular subject area (under the drop down menu for Curriculum) for a full breakdown or perhaps look at Parent Curriculum Grids, which are available on each class page.
+Finally, If you would like to look at a subject area or topic in greater depth, please see the particular subject area (under the drop down menu for Curriculum) for a full breakdown or look at the Knowledge Organisers for each curriculum project , which are available on each class page.